 Mobile learning is about more than plopping mobile devices in front of students sitting in a classroom.

-While the hosts focused on instructional design for mobile learning, they also gave an introduction to learning in general and then talked about how mobile devices can affect learning.
+While the hosts focused on instructional design for mobile learning, they also gave an introduction to learning and then talked about how mobile devices can affect learning.

 What is instruction?

-The webinar was different in that the hosts hadn’t rehearsed prior to the session.
+The webinar was different in that the hosts hadn’t rehearsed before the session.
 Instead, it really was a conversation when Gary asked everyone in the chat to list their definition of instruction.

 “Content that informs,” Chuck said.